If it is a woman’s role to nurture, then she must nourish herself.Anne Morrow LIndergh

 There is a way to say no gracefully if you don’t let things go too far.
 No, coming from a place of solid and quiet conviction becomes a simple answer instead of an emotionally charged response.

 People may not like hearing no. They don’t have to like it but they do have to accept it.
-Some may even respect your newly found clarity and conviction.
+Some may even respect your newfound clarity and conviction.

 Those who can’t accept or respect your needs may express their displeasure or bow out of your life.
-If they express their disapproval of the “new you” you can choose to reply or not.
+If they express their disapproval of the “new you” you can choose whether to respond or not.
 If you do, make it short and sweet.
 No apologies needed.